gregcox7/StatLabs/docs/03-describing.md

 ```

 ::: {.exercise}
-Modify the chunk of code we just ran to add up the `deviation`s instead of the `squared_deviation`s.
+Modify the chunk of code we just ran to just add up the `deviation`s instead of the `squared_deviation`s.  (*Hint:* think about what variable name to put inside the parentheses after "sum" on the last line.)

 a.
-What code did you use?
+What is the sum of the deviations?
 b.
-What is the sum of the deviations?
-c.
-Relate the sum of the deviations to the idea that the mean is the "balance point" of a distribution of numbers.
+How do you think the sum of the deviations might relate to the idea that the mean is the "balance point" of a distribution of numbers?

 :::